|Project by reedwood||posted 238 days ago||1080 views||1 time favorited||8 comments|

 And that’s where Randy comes in – my other project.

 Randy has worked off and on for me for over 8 years.

 He helps me maintain my large gardens and koi ponds, works on remodeling my house and Halloween displays,

 cleans and helps in the shop and occasionally, helps on the jobsites, only if needed.

 I’m sure everyone knows a guy like Randy.

 A good soul but a walking train wreck in every way.

-40 years old, lives with his mom in a trailer, no DL, smoking alcoholic but has slowed his drinking because he’s broke, can’t give him tools ‘cause he’ll pawn them for a dime bag and a 40 oz., skull tattoos on every arm and leg from being in prison 9 years for stabbing a guy in a fight when he was 19.
+40 years old, lives with his mom in a trailer, no DL, smoking alcoholic but slowed his drinking because he’s broke, can’t give him tools ‘cause he’ll pawn them for a dime bag and a 40 oz., skull and daggers tattooed on every arm and leg while in prison 9 years for stabbing a guy in a fight when he was 19.